 The critical time for tax planning is before the tax year ends.
 Of course, I think you should be thinking about tax planning all year, but year end is when we can adjust any portion of our strategy that may have gotten off track due to market behavior or rule changes.
-Let’s discuss those two things for 2023.
+Let’s discuss those two things for year-end 2025.

 Market Volatility: Opportunities And Risks

-With all that as a background, for 2023 there is still time for tax planning before year-end.
+With all that as a background, for 2025 there is still time for tax planning before year-end.
 Below are some things to consider.

 NQSOs And Restricted Stock: Little You Can Do